vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

     - subresources are configured so that creating specific entities works out of the box for them
       - key `10_product` for inserting products into ConfigPortal
       - key `20_usecasedefinitions` for inserting use-case definitions into ConfigPortal
+      - key `25_migrate` for making calls to the UseCaseDefinition Migrate API.
+Note that for these calls to be successful the `guid` of the UseCaseDefinition needs to be passed under the `guid` key in the `postQueryParams` dictionary.
       - key `30_usecaseconfiguration` for inserting use-case configurations into ConfigPortal
       - key `40_metadata` for inserting metadata definitions into ConfigPortal
-      - key `50_roles` for inserting roles into ConfigPortal

-Some of the keys have a numerical prefix which guarantees the order of execution is in ascending alphanumeric form.
+      - key `50_roles` for inserting roles into ConfigPortal Some of the keys have a numerical prefix which guarantees the order of execution is in ascending alphanumeric form.
 This is needed because the Go dict structure used here to store data has all keys ordered this way when retrieving them one by one.
 If you overwrite one of the keys you need to make sure the name including prefix is identical.